MicrosoftDocs/azure-devops-docs/docs/pipelines/library/connect-to-azure.md

 You can use an Azure Resource Manager service connection to connect to Azure resources such as Azure Key Vault.
 If you use a Resource Manager service connection, you can use a pipeline to deploy to an Azure resource like an Azure App Service app without authenticating each time.

 ::: moniker range="azure-devops"
 You have multiple authentication options for connecting to Azure with an Azure Resource Manager service connection.
-The recommended option is to always use workload identity federation.
+The recommended options are to use workload identity federation with either an app registration or managed identity.
+[Workload identity federation](/azure/active-directory/workload-identities/workload-identity-federation) uses OpenID Connect (OIDC) to authenticate with Microsoft Entra protected resources without using secrets.
+You can automatically create a workload identity federation credential for authentication or manually create it.

+User-assigned managed identity with workload identity federation is the recommended option for users who [don't have permission to create an app registration](/entra/identity/role-based-access-control/delegate-app-roles#to-disable-the-default-ability-to-create-application-registrations-or-consent-to-applications).

+Azure Resource Manager service connection options include:
 * App registration (automatic) with a workload identity federation  or a secret.
+* Managed identity that creates a workload identity federation credential and connects to an [existing user-assigned managed identity](/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities?pivots=identity-mi-methods-azp#create-a-user-assigned-managed-identity).
 * App registration or managed identity (manual) with workload identity federation or a secret.
+* Managed identity - agent assigned (not recommended).
 * Publish profile (not recommended).

 ::: moniker-end